arcadiapage/arcadiapage.github.io/_posts/2020-12-29-how-to-use-breaks-to-reduce-infp-stress.md

 Plus, if you are prone to burnout that comes out of the blue like I am, then you'll have a better idea of who the culprit could have been.
 In our busy world, make your breaks count.

 Any thoughts on this article?
 Feel free to [leave a comment](https://www.buymeacoffee.com/arcadiapage/why-breaks-essential-me-infp) or [get in touch](https://arcadiapage.com/talk/)!

+_The artwork for this post is also by Arcadia Page_

+{: .mx-auto.d-block :}